 From learning to performance

-Because in the end, this is not about content for its own sake.
+In the end, this is not about content for its own sake; it is about what people can actually do differently once they have learned something.

-And because Learningstore lives inside the Workforce Enablement Platform, it becomes part of how your work actually gets done.
+Because Learningstore lives inside the Workforce Enablement Platform, it becomes part of how work actually gets done day to day.

 The bottom line